New Form I-9

 The Immigration Reform and Control Act (IRCA) requires employers to verify the identity of their employees and their employment eligibility.
 To do so, employers and employees are required to fill out a Form I-9 for all new employees hired and for employees who left employment and are rehired more than three years after their original hire date.
 In addition, employees must provide documentation to their employer verifying their identity and work authorization.

-The following are some key steps to assist an employer in verifying a new hire's identity and work eligibility with the new Form I-9.
+The following are some key steps to assist an employer in verifying a new hire's identity and work eligibility with the Form I-9.

 - Embedded instructions for completing each field;